tant2002/NetLogo-Supermarket-Queue-Model/README.md

 #### other parameters
 distance-in-queue, distance-queue-server, distance-server-server, distance-sco-sco-h, distance-sco-sco-v determines spatial distances between customers in queues, servers, sco-servers, servers and customers.
 Although the spatial parameter do not  affect currently on the  model, they can be used for future extensions.
+#### experiment
+This parameter let to mark experiments.
+It is counter that is saved in output files.

 ### Plots
 #### customers arrived cunt
 ![alt text](/readme-images/plot-customers-arrived-count.png)